top of page

 Toddlerhood: The journey of sharing toys, expressing emotions through words and forming early friendships begins.

-Preschool: Developing empathy, understanding emotions in others and thriving in a social setting are markers of strong development.
+Preschool: Developing empathy, understanding emotions in others and thriving in social settings are markers of strong development.

 Hot Tip: Talk with your pediatrician about your child’s progress.
 Need access to a free pediatrician?
 Check out this resource.